Gaudin model modulo $p$, Tango structures, and dormant Miura opers: Introduction

-In the present paper, we study the Bethe ansatz equations and Miura opers in characteristic $p>0$.
-Recall (cf. ~\cite{Fre2}, \S\,3.2, (3.5)) that the {\it Bethe ansatz equations} for a simple finite-dimensional Lie algebra $\mfg$ over $\mbC$ are the equations on the set of distinct complex numbers $z_1, \cdots, z_m$ ($m \geq 1$) of the form
+The {\it Bethe ansatz equations} for a simple finite-dimensional Lie algebra $\mfg$ over the field of complex numbers $\mbC$ (cf. ~\cite[\S\,3.2, (3.5)]{Fre2}) are the system of equations on the set of distinct complex numbers $z_1, \cdots, z_m$ ($m \geq 1$) of the form